alirezaalavi87/quantum-mnist/checklist.md

 - [ ] Implement (*Beware of premature optimization!)
     - [ ] Implement the most basic and simplified case
     - [ ] Incrementally add the rest
+    - [ ] Make the environment as deterministic as possible -> Add strict linting, add version checking for your env, strict dotfiles(.python-version , .nvmrc, .gitattributes, .editorconfig) to make sure the code and it's execution is as reproducible and homogeneous as possible
 - [ ] Refine or re-iterate implementation if needed
 - [ ] Optimize
 - [ ] Write execution tests to be sure the demo can be accessed and ran in the future, and to have indicators to know when the project is outdated and irrelevant